-Mr. Emerson is a founding partner of Emerson Scott, LLP.
+Mr. Emerson is a founding partner of Emerson Firm, PLLC.
 He was born in Little Rock, Arkansas, and was raised there and in Houston, Texas.
 He is a member of the state bars of Texas, Washington and Arkansas.
 Mr. Emerson obtained his Bachelor of Arts from the University of Texas at Austin and then earned his Juris Doctorate from South Texas College of Law Houston.
 Mr. Emerson has been rated “AV Preeminent” for the last 18 years by Martindale-Hubbell.
 This is the highest possible peer review rating in legal ability and ethical standards.
 Mr. Emerson was honored by being named one of the Top 100 Trial Lawyers in America by the National Trial Lawyers in 2013-2016.

 In his antitrust practice, Mr. Emerson is currently a member of the Plaintiffs’ Counsel Steering Committee in the Aluminum Warehousing Antitrust Litigation representing first level purchasers in this MDL, 13 MDL2481 (KBF), which was pending in the Southern District of New York and is currently on appeal in the U.S. Court of Appeals for the 2nd Circuit.
 Mr. Emerson has represented plaintiffs in the Compact Disc Antitrust Litigation filed against the music industry in the United States, and plaintiffs in the High Pressure Laminates Antitrust Litigation in the direct purchaser case.
 Notably, Mr. Emerson also has been or is currently involved in the following antitrust cases: Lithium Ion Batteries Antitrust Litigation, CRT (Cathode Ray Tube) Antitrust Litigation, Flash Memory Antitrust Litigation, GPU (Graphics Processing Units) Antitrust Litigation, Ocean Shipping Antitrust Litigation, TFT-LCD (Flat Panel) Antitrust Litigation, Trans-Pacific Airline Surcharge Litigation, Domestic Airlines Antitrust Litigation, Liquid Aluminum Sulfate Antitrust Litigation, Bridgestone Anti-Vibration Rubber Parts Antitrust Litigation case, and the Saline Solution Antitrust Litigation case, among others.